rubocop/ruby-style-guide/README.md

 * Use two-space indent, no tabs.
-Tabs are represented by a different number of spaces on various operating systems (and their presentation can be manually configured as well) which usually results in code that looks different than indented in some people's editors.
+Tabs are represented by a different number of spaces on various operating systems (and their presentation can be manually configured as well) which usually results in code that looks different than intended in some (many) people's editors.
 * Use Unix-style line endings.
 (Linux/OSX users are covered by default, Windows users have to be extra careful.)
     * If you're using Git you might want to add the following